E-RYT, YACEP, KYT-CF

 What is Kintla Yoga Therapy® (KYT)?

-KYT is an integrative treatment for chronic, situational, secondary, and primary traumatic stress, including diagnoses of Post-Traumatic Stress Disorder (PTSD), Complex Post-Traumatic Stress Disorder (CPTSD), and Secondary Traumatic Stress Disorder (STSD) as well as other anxiety-related and dissociative disorders.
+The KYT Method is a proven integrative treatment for chronic, secondary, and primary traumatic stress, including diagnoses of Post-Traumatic Stress Disorder (PTSD), Complex Post-Traumatic Stress Disorder (CPTSD), and Secondary Traumatic Stress Disorder (STSD) as well as other anxiety-related and dissociative disorders.

 WHO MAY BENEFIT FROM KYT?

 Kintla is passionate about creating a healthier, happier, more connected and heart-centered world by empowering healing and post-traumatic growth in individuals experiencing the effects of chronic and traumatic stress.
-Post-traumatic growth means we are better because of our experiences, not in spite of them and it’s a phenomenon that Kintla has witnessed again and again in her life and work.
+Post-traumatic growth means we are better people because of our experiences, not in spite of them!
+It’s a phenomenon that Kintla has witnessed again and again in her life and work.

-Kintla is an E-RYT as well as a KYT-CF (Kintla Yoga Therapy® Certified Facilitator), the CEO of Kintla Yoga, LLC, and the creator of KYT.
-Kintla conducts KYT private and group sessions, is an international lecturer, a trauma educator, a consultant on trauma-informed practices and programs, a treatment program author, a published author, and acts as a research investigator (Michigan State University and Kintla Yoga, LLC).
-She is also an advisory executive council member with the Women Economic Forum, a member of the Michigan Human Trafficking Task Force, a board member of Mid-Michigan Recovery Services, and a steering committee member of Judge Michelle Rick’s Journey Court.
+Kintla is an E-RYT, YACEP, as well as a KYT-CF (Kintla Yoga Therapy® Certified Facilitator), the CEO of Kintla Yoga, LLC, and the creator of the KYT Method.
+Kintla conducts KYT private and group sessions, is an international lecturer, a trauma educator, a consultant on trauma-informed practices and programs, a treatment program author, a published author, and acts as a research investigator (Michigan State University and independently) .
+She is also an advisory executive council member with the Women Economic Forum, East Lansing Chair of ALL Ladies League, a member of the Michigan Human Trafficking Task Force, a Board of Directors member of Mid-Michigan Recovery Services, and a Steering Committee member of Judge Michelle Rick’s Women Only Trauma-Informed Drug Treatment Journey Court.

 Kintla Yoga, LLC offers a variety of services including private and group yoga therapy sessions, training opportunities for yoga teachers, mental health care providers, in-service trainings, cloud-based programs for NGOs, government and academic institutions, as well as consulting services, and cloud-based programs for mental health care practitioners to implement with clients (including a comprehensive symptom assessment tool).